 “Since my childhood, I was a big foodie.
 My dad saw that passion in me and he insisted, ‘Why don’t you do something in bakery?’”
 Nik says.
 “My dad knew that bakery in India was going to be a big business.
 He told me that if Indians started eating bread – even 10% of Indians – we’d need thousands of factories to produce bread just for India’s market.
 That made [it] click – it’s going to be that big.”

 Nik took his father’s suggestion on board and never looked back.
-After graduating from TAFE, he took his skills back home, and in 2006, opened the first Nik Baker’s outlet.
+After graduating from TAFE, he took his skills back home, and in 2006, he opened the first Nik Baker’s outlet.

 “We had a lot of challenges because people in India were not ready for the European, expensive bakery culture.
 In India, it was localised bakeries selling local pastries.
 Then I started my bakery and we started to do croissants, baguettes, cheesecake, tiramisu,” Nik says.
 “At the beginning, we did a lot of free sampling for people to taste our products [so] they could feel that value for money.”